Life Values to Teach Our Kids in Dark Times

 1. OPEN COMMUNICATION

-Creating a comfortable environment for open communication in a relationship is absolutely pivotal.
+Creating a comfortable environment for open communication without judgment is pivotal to for any relationship to thrive.
 Everyone yearns to be heard.
 Everyone needs words of encouragement.
-We would have very little leaders in this world if it weren't for the people in the background offering constant encouragement and praise.
+We would have very little leaders in this world if it weren’t for the people in the background offering constant encouragement and praise.

 Andy and I have been through many bouts of ups and downs in our six incredible years together.
 It’s taken us many trials and tribulations to realise how important it is not to let problems build and bottle up negative emotions.